Enneagram Type 8

-Enneagram 8s idolise the innate quality of true strength, also called aliveness and power.
+This type idealises the universal innate quality of Strength (name given by A.H.Almaas).
 Therefore, the personality is constellated around manufacturing this quality of strength.
 How do you demonstrate strength to the world?
 You are big, bold, and confident, excessive and abundant with your energy, perhaps occasionally forceful.
 This characteristic excess is type 8’s Passion (the Enneagram term for a personality’s chief feature), ‘Lust’, and it is most in evidence in the domain of the individual’s dominant instinct.

 Names given to Enneagram Type 8